 Thankfully, the first day back went really well and helped to put my current housing problems to the back of my mind.
 There is no question that having year 7 groups for the last two periods of the day is a particular challenge, especially when it is the first day back after a holiday.
 However, the new half term also brings a new topic and this time we began looking at web design.
 Hands up all those colleagues who have uttered colleagues who have uttered excited year 7s?
 In addition to the web design we have also started new units with the rest of key stage 3, and as if that isn't enough excitement, Big Brother has started.
 I could just sit back and Isten to the continual debates about "she said", "he said", "she did", "she did", "she did", "she did", "she did", kind of a coursework group made in heaven.
 Enough about that though.
 The Enough about that though.
 The passing of the latest compulsory holiday brings about the final furlong for the current NQT population.
-I think ir's fair to say that we've all learned it lessons over the past 10 months. dition to this we've also had some new, possibly unexpected experiences; some good, some bad.
-In the most part though, I think we generally remember the best and worst of the experiences and subtly about the middle ground. experiences, and subtly absorb the middle ground Nevertheless the learning curve has been, at times, quite severe, but I think I can be quite honest when I say that the past few months have been as easy or as say that the past tow flowins have occur a casy or as difficult as I thought they'd be this time last year.
-I can also be honest when I say that my personal circumstances have made my situation not quite as I had envisaged it last June, but on the flip side I have a great deal to look back upon and be more than at deal to look back upon and be more than happy about.
+I think ir's fair to say that we've all learned in the second some bad.
+In the most part though, I think we generally remember the best and worst of the experiences and subtly about the middle ground the second some bad.
+In the most part though, I think we generally remember the best and worst of the experiences and subtly about the middle ground. experiences, and subtly absorb the middle ground Nevertheless the learning curve has been, at times, quite severe, but I think I can be quite honest when I say that the past few months have been as easy or as difficult as I thought they'd be this time last year.
+I can also be honest when I say that my personal circumstances have made my situation not quite as I had envisaged it last June, but on the flip side I have a great deal to look book upon and be more than great deal to look back upon and be more than at deal to look back upon and be more than happy about.